Moderator embarks on presbytery tour of Sutherland

 He is meeting office bearers and will say a few words then take part in a quiz night.

 Tomorrow, Lord Wallace will visit Oversteps Residential Care Home run by CrossReach, the operating name of the social care council of the Church of Scotland.

-He will meet some of the residents, their relatives and staff members including manager Stewart Petrie who is a member of Dornoch Cathedral.
+He will meet some of the residents, their relatives and staff members including senior staff member Stewart Petrie who is a member of Dornoch Cathedral.